Engine block: Cylinder block

 A cylinder block is a structure that contains the cylinder, plus any cylinder sleeves and coolant passages.
-In the earliest decades of internal combustion engine development, cylinders were usually cast individually, so cylinder blocks were usually produced separately for each cylinder.
-Following that, engines began to combine two or three cylinders into a single-cylinder block, with an engine combining several of these cylinder blocks.
+In the earliest decades of internal combustion engine development, monobloc cylinder construction was rare; cylinders were usually cast individually, with separate cylinder blocks produced for each cylinder.
+Following that, engines began to combine two or three cylinders into combined cylinder blocks, with engines combining several of these.

 In early engines with multiple cylinder banks – such as V6, V8, or flat-6 engines – each bank was typically made of one or multiple separate cylinder blocks.
-Since the 1930s, mass production methods have developed to allow both banks of cylinders to be integrated into the same cylinder block.
+Since the 1930s, mass production methods have developed to allow both banks of cylinders (as well as the crankcase) to be integrated into the same cylinder block.

 Cylinder liners

-Wet liner cylinder blocks use cylinder walls that are entirely removable and fit into the block using special gaskets.
+Wet liner cylinder blocks use cylinder walls that are entirely removable and fit into the block by means of special gaskets.
 They are called "wet liners" because their outer sides come in direct contact with the engine's coolant.
 In other words, the liner is the entire cylinder wall, rather than merely a sleeve.

-The advantages of wet liners are a lower mass, reduced space requirements, and coolant being heated faster from a cold start, reducing start-up fuel consumption and heating the car cabin sooner.
+The advantages of wet liners are lower mass and bulk, and thanks to coolant being heated faster from a cold start, a wet liner engine has lower start-up fuel consumption and can start heating the car cabin sooner.
+Wet liner designs are popular with European manufacturers, most notably Renault and Peugeot, who continue to use them to the present.

 Dry liner cylinder blocks use either the block's material or a discrete liner inserted into the block to form the backbone of the cylinder wall.
 Additional sleeves are inserted within, which remain "dry" outside, surrounded by the block's material.

 For either wet or dry liner designs, the liners (or sleeves) can be replaced, potentially allowing an engine overhaul or rebuild without replacing the block itself.
-However, there are more practical repair options.
+In reality, however, they are difficult to remove and install, and for most applications (such as most late-model cars and trucks) an engine will never undergo such a procedure in its working lifespan.
+It is likelier to be scrapped, with new equipment—engine or entire vehicle—replacing it.